-You'll apply this knowledge to investigate a range of local and global issues, including citizenship, human rights and social justice, crime and criminal justice, law and popular culture, and the law's role in social policy and change.
+You'll be introduced to different disciplinary perspectives that offer insight into the nature, impacts and significance of law.
+You'll apply this knowledge to investigate a range of local and global issues, including citizenship, human rights and social justice, crime and criminal justice, law and popular culture.

 Why La Trobe?

 - Apply your knowledge in the workplace through our Work Integrated Learning program.
-Past placements include law firms, research and policy development, community corrections centres and even the Supreme Court of Victoria.
+Past placements include community organizations, law firms, research and policy units, community corrections and courts.

 - A truly interdisciplinary experience means you will build skills and learn theories from areas like sociology, gender studies and anthropology